 The whole idea of a hometown discount is really just one corporation ripping off it's more valuable property.
 Did Derek Jeter ever give the Yankees a hometown discount?
 Of course not.
 In fact, the Yankees pay a premium because "Jeter the brand" is more valuable than "Jeter the player".
 Pujols is the same way.
 If the Cardinals lost Pujols, they'd not only lose their best player, they'd lose the face of their franchise.
 They can't allow that to happen, and the Cubs (and other teams in the NL Central) need to make it as costly for the Cards as possible.

 I am not sure what is more surprising about this.
-The fact that it was the Washington Nationals who signed Werth, instead of the Boston Red Sox, New York Yankees or other obvious candidates or the length and amount of...
+The fact that it was the Washington Nationals who signed Werth, instead of the Boston Red Sox, New York Yankees or other obvious candidates or the length and amount of the contract.$18 million a season for a player who is past his prime in terms of...

 10 yrs 250 million dollars!!!
 Do you like this move by the Angels?
 I know I do now he can dh and not play everyday!